- Learning at Yale

 - Financial Aid for International Students

 - A Note About Yale Events

 Please note that if your application materials include any documents that are not in English, you must provide us with an official English translation in addition to the original documents.

 The Common Application and Yale-specific questions include space for you to tell us more about your background, activities, interests, and motivation in your own voice.
 You should tell us about your extracurricular activities in the space provided and write two essays on topics of your choice.

 We encourage you to write openly and candidly about activities, interests, or experiences that have been meaningful to you.
 What is most important is that you write in your own voice about topics that you are passionate about.
 If an essay does not sound like the person who writes it, it will not work well as a personal statement.
 We read essays very carefully and try to get a full sense of the human being behind them.
-Concise writing is often the best writing, so please try to limit your essays to the stated limit of 250-650 words for the Common Application essay, and 500 words for the Yale Writing Supplement.
+Concise writing is often the best writing, so please try to limit your essays to the stated limit of 250-650 words for the Common Application essay, and 500 words for the Yale-specific essay.
 We will accept but do not encourage additional resumes or essays.

 You will be asked to list your current year courses, and the credit value of these courses, on the Common Application.
 Generally speaking, you should enter 1 credit for year-long courses and .5 credit for half-year courses.

 Note: If you have trouble submitting your Common Application, please go to Common Application Help.
 You will find a “Most Common Questions” list, maintained by the Common Application.
 If you do not find an answer to your question, you may click on “Submit a Ticket” and send a question to the Common Application tech support.
 You can expect a prompt response.
 Please do not contact the Yale Admissions Office for help if you have technical difficulties with the Common Application.
 We do not have control over the Common Application website.